High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical method

 \subsubsection{Modal basis functions in space, in spacetime and moving basis}

-In order to define a high order direct ALE discontinuous Galerkin scheme on moving meshes which \textit{i)} updates the solution in time via a \textit{one-step} procedure and \textit{ii)} \textit{directly} evolves the solution from one mesh configuration to the new one, we need to introduce three sets of basis functions.
+In order to define a high order direct ALE discontinuous Galerkin scheme on moving meshes which \textit{i)}~updates the solution in time via a \textit{one-step} procedure and \textit{ii)} \textit{directly} evolves the solution from one mesh configuration to the new one, we need to introduce three sets of basis functions. \RIIcolor{Note that, throughout this paper, to lighten the notation regarding the basis functions and the scheme formulation, we employ the Einstein summation convention, which implies summation over two repeated indices.}

 First, our discrete \textit{spatial} data, namely $\u_h$ and $\u_f$, are represented inside each polygon $P_i^n$ ($\x \in P_i^n$) via a cell-centered approach through {piecewise polynomials} of degree up to $N \geq 0$ as